 B.S.
 CS: Software Engineering Concentration majors go on to pursue many different paths, such as, but not limited to: Software Engineer, Mobile Specialist/Technologist, Web Developer, Software Developer, Software Programmer, Applications Developer, Computer Programmer, Computer Systems Analyst etc.

 The APSU Computer Science and Information Technology Department has dedicated full-time faculty members and features small class sizes.
-All classes are taught by professors and not graduate students.
+All classes are taught by professors and instructors satisfying APSU Faculty Qualifications Matrix.
 Many classes are conducted in modern computer labs, and all classrooms are “smart” classrooms, allowing computer-based demonstrations and lectures.

 Department of Computer Science & IT faculty have decades of real-world experience and education in the computing field.
 All full-time professors have completed terminal degrees in computing and part-time faculty members have many years of real-world experience in different computing disciplines.
 Many full-time and part-time faculty act as consultants, and/or conduct regular multidisciplinary computing-related research.